storm-software/cyclone-ui/apps/cli/README.md

   -s, --skip                Skip confirmation prompts

 DESCRIPTION
-  Cyclone UI - Clean Themes
+  Clean the workspace's theme configuration

   Clean the theme configuration for the client application based on the colors provided in the Storm configuration file